scorpido74/azure-docs.nl-nl/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 ## <a name="regional-availability"></a>Regionale beschikbaarheid

-Azure Files AD-verificatie (preview) is beschikbaar in [de meeste openbare regio's.](https://azure.microsoft.com/global-infrastructure/regions/)
+Azure Files AD-verificatie (preview) is beschikbaar in [alle regio's in de openbare cloud.](https://azure.microsoft.com/global-infrastructure/regions/)

-Ad-verificatie voor Azure Files is niet beschikbaar in:
-- VS - west

 ## <a name="workflow-overview"></a>Overzicht van werkstroom